Technology

 Airlines themselves may also have spotted the bandwagon to be boarded, Lufthansa having recently announced a deal with ethereum blockchain startup Winding Tree.
 One can only hope this will be a partnership which continues the consumer-focused trend as opposed to a platform used to clawback control.

 Meanwhile, as a sweetener, Netflix is offering up its bandwidth technology to improve in-flight streaming.
-So we can expect little perks and improvements alongside more balanced relationship with our airlines.
+So we can expect little perks and improvements alongside a more balanced relationship with our airlines.
 And for the prospective high-flyers, there is now even an Uber for chartered flights.

 This story originally appeared on StartUp Beat.